Wind turbine design: Electrical braking

 Braking a small turbine can be done by dumping energy from the generator into a resistor bank, converting kinetic energy into heat.
 This method is useful if the kinetic load on the generator is suddenly reduced or is too small to keep the turbine speed within its allowed limit.

 Cyclically braking slows the blades, which increases the stalling effect and reducing efficiency.
 Rotation can be kept at a safe speed in faster winds while maintaining (nominal) power output.
 This method is usually not applied on large, grid-connected wind turbines.

 Mechanical braking

-A mechanical drum brake or disc brake stops rotation in emergency situation such as extreme gust events.
+A mechanical drum brake or disc brake stops rotation in emergency situations such as extreme gust events.
 The brake is a secondary means to hold the turbine at rest for maintenance, with a rotor lock system as primary means.
 Such brakes are usually applied only after blade furling and electromagnetic braking have reduced the turbine speed because mechanical brakes can ignite a fire inside the nacelle if used at full speed.
 Turbine load increases if the brake is applied at rated RPM.